 BACK COVER: A float ribbon bridge system from the Army Prepositioned Stocks-2 worksite in Zutendaal, Belgium, is used by U.S., Polish, French and Swedish military forces to cross the Vistula River between Ryki and Kozienice, Poland, during DEFENDER-Europe 22.
 The float bridge is part of the 405th Army Field Support Brigade's APS-2 program.
-(Photo by Michal Czornij)
+(U.S. Army photo by Michał Czornij)

-A s the Army's materiel integrator for six decades, U.S. Army Materiel Command (AMC) delivers logistics, sustainment and materiel readiness from the installation to the forward tactical edge to ensure globally dominant land force capabilities.
+s the Army's materiel integrator for six decades, U.S. Army Materiel Command (AMC) delivers precision sustainment and materiel readiness to an expeditionary global force from the Joint Strategic Support Area to the tactical point of contact across the spectrum of conflict in support of the Joint Force.